Simultaneous JWST, NuSTAR, and VLA Monitoring of Sgr A*: A Unified Picture of the Variable IR, X-ray and Radio Emission: Results

+{The thermal and non-thermal flare models both have 4 free parameters.
+Three of these are in common: $S_0$ and $t_0$, the magnitude and timing of the peak flux at frequency $\nu_0=36.831\,GHz$, and the expansion time scale $t_\mathrm{exp}$.
+The fourth parameter characterizes the form of the electron energy spectrum, temperature parameter $x_0$ or the power-law index $p$ for the thermal and non-thermal models, respectively.
+In addition, the underlying slowly-varying component has 5 free parameters: the constants $a_{\nu_0},\, a_{\nu_1}$, the time $t_b$ when the linear rise begins, and the subsequent rates of increase $b_{\nu_0},\,b_{\nu_1}$.

-The fit is unweighted because the intrinsic scatter due to shorter time scale fluctuations dominates the error bars on the measured fluxes.
-To estimate the errors on the model parameters we use the rms deviation of the points from the model as an estimate of the effective $\sigma$ for the data.
-The resulting parameter values and errors are listed in Table \ref{tab:F8_radio-fit}.
+{ We perform a simultaneous maximum likelihood fit of each combined quiescent-plus-flare model to the 29.103 and 36.831 GHz light curves.
+The fit is not weighted by the measurement errors because they are dominated by short time scale fluctuations.
+To estimate the constraints on the model parameters we use the rms deviation of the points from the model as an estimate of the effective $\sigma$ for the data.
+The fitted parameter values and their formal statistical errors for the non-thermal and thermal models are listed in Table \ref{tab:F8_radio-fit}, and the best-fit models are over-plotted on the observed light curves in Figure 8.}

-The values of $S_0$ and $p$ are used to estimate the radius and field strength of the hotspot at time $t_0\approx11.3$\,h, assuming that the power-law electron spectrum extends over from 10 to 1000\,MeV and is in equipartition with the magnetic field.
-We find that $R_0 = 5.3\,r_g$ and $B_0 = 23\,$G, respectively, implying an expansion speed at this time of $v_{exp} = R_0 / t_\mathrm{exp} \approx 0.018\,c$.
-The radius and field strength are consistent with the scenario that the radio flaring is created by electrons that have been accelerated by reconnection and injected into an escaping and expanding magnetic flux rope (see $\S6$).
+{The thermal and non-thermal models are both able to reproduce the observed light curves, as shown in Fog.\ 8, and the small formal errors on their parameters indicate that the models are tightly constrained, i.e. that adjustments to any parameters outside the formal error range significantly increases $\chi^2$.
+The 5 baseline parameters and $S_0$, $t_0$ are directly related to the features of the light curve, leaving just $t_\mathrm{exp}$ and either $p$ or $x_0$ as available to probe the physical differences between the models.
+In the parametric view, the difference between the models is that the non-thermal one has a more slowly decaying tail than the thermal model.
+This allows $t_b$ to be larger for the non-thermal model since less background is needed at $t \ge t_b$.}}

+{The data alone are not able to distinguish between the two models, and one can imagine that other electron energy spectra would also provide a reasonable fit.
+However, we can gain a little more insight by taking each fit at face value and deriving illustrative physical conditions in the source.
+To do this we start with the values of $S_0$, $\tau_0$ and either $x_0$ or $p$ (for the thermal and non-thermal models, respectively) and assume energy equipartition with the magnetic field.}

+{For the thermal model we assume that the emitting plasma has an equal number density of protons with $T_i = 10 T_e$, in line with the standard picture of the accretion flow onto Sgr A*.
+Assuming energy equipartition with the magnetic field, we find $B_0 \approx 45\,$G, $n_e\approx 9.0\times10^4$\,cm$^{-3}$, $kT_e \approx 17\,$MeV and $R_0 \approx 3.8\,r_g$.
+If, however, the magnetic energy density is reduced to 10\% of the plasma energy density we obtain $B_0 \approx 26\,$G, $n_e\approx 2.3\times10^5$\,cm$^{-3}$, $kT_e \approx 22\,$MeV and $R_0 \approx 3.2\,r_g$.
+These numbers, while uncertain, are broadly in line with what is expected in the Sgr A* accretion flow (e.g., see \S5.3) and so are consistent with the idea that the radio variability arises from transient inhomogeneities in the accretion flow.}